red-explosion/laravel-sqids/README.md

 Laravel Sqids (pronounced "squids") allows you to easily generate Stripe/YouTube looking IDs for your Laravel models.
 These IDs are short and are guaranteed to be Collision free.

-For more information on Sqids, we recommend checking out the official Sqids (formerly Hashids) webiste: [https://sqids.org](https://sqids.org).
+For more information on Sqids, we recommend checking out the official Sqids (formerly Hashids) website: [https://sqids.org](https://sqids.org).

 ## Installation